|Nutrition Facts (per serving)|

 Bring to a boil.

-- Once done, spoon into bowl and serve.
+Once done, spoon into a bowl, and serve.